twonth/winning-at-windows/README.md

 * [Resource Hacker](http://www.angusj.com/resourcehacker/): view and edit resources in EXE, DLL, and related files.
 Essential tool for changing stubborn icons.
 To gain permissions to customize icons built in to Windows, you will want to run Resource Hacker with something like [NSudo](https://github.com/M2Team/NSudo).
 Windows keeps many (but not all) of its icons in **\Windows\SystemResources\shell32.dll.mun** and **\Windows\SystemResources\imageres.dll.mun**.

   * Sample usage: On Windows 11, IconPackager does not change the icon for nonempty folders.
 For this, one should replace Icon Group 162 in imageres.dll.mun.
   * On Win11 22H2, to disable folder thumbnail previews, overwrite Icon Group 6 in imageres.dll.mun with your generic folder icon.
-To change the Home icon in the File Explorer sidebar, overwrite Icon Group 51380.
+To change the Home icon in the File Explorer sidebar, overwrite Icon Group 51380 in shell32.dll.mun.

 * [namazso/SecureUxTheme: A secure boot compatible in-memory UxTheme patcher (github.com)](https://github.com/namazso/SecureUxTheme): allows one to apply custom themes without modifying system files, and without rebooting (!)